 anemia.
 Blood examination is recommended for:

 - Haemoglobin level to diagnose anaemia and its extent.

 - Screening for blood lead levels in children is advised.
 Lead levels should always be checked in children who may have eaten paint or objects covered in lead-paint dust to screen for lead poisoning.

 - The tests for infection if the person has been eating contaminated soil or animal waste are also essential.

 - Stool examination

 Stool examination may indicate presence of worms.

 The management of this disorder requires a multidisciplinary approach which involves the family, physician, nutritionist, psychologist and sometimes the social workers also.
 Behavioural strategies are also useful in the treatment.
 The line of treatment has to be based on the underlying cause for the abnormal craving.
 Thus, Homeopathic prescribing is most suitable as it is based on individualization.
 But, if it is not reported early, it leads to medical emergencies like severe bleeding or obstruction in the food tract and hospitalization is necessary.

-There are many Homeopathic medicines which have a promising scope in combating this disorder.
+There are many Homeopathic medicines for PICA which have a promising scope in combating this disorder.
 Some of these are: